Using gender pronouns in email signatures

 Examples of gender pronouns in signatures

-How you add pronouns to your email signature template depends highly on your signature design.
+How you add pronouns to your email signature template depends largely on your signature design.
 Pronouns should form an integral part of the signature.
 If you decide to include gender pronouns in your email signature, it’s best to add them next to your name.
-That’s where most people expect to see this information.
+That’s where most people expect to find this information.

 See the examples below to learn how to best include gender pronouns in email signatures: